Aurora-Engineering/KAST/README.md

 # KAST: Knowledge Acquisition and Synthesis Tool

 The purpose of this tool is to streamline the sub-symbolic to symbolic knowledge synthesis process, often needed by artificial intelligence reasoning systems.
-It allows for the large scale automated translation of sub-symbolic data to higher levels of representation while still being lightweight and easy to use.
+It allows for the large scale automated translation of sub-symbolic data (voltages, currents, motor angles, etc.) to higher levels of representation (representing knowledge of the environment) while still being lightweight and easy to use.

 ## Quick Start
 This section will guide you through the installation and first test run of KAST.